mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 ## Example Murexian Creatures

-The following creatures are all based on existing creatures and modified with murexian traits based on their original challenge rating (the murexian squirrel is based on a rat with climbing speed and Pack Tactics added).
+The following creatures are all based on existing creatures and modified with murexian traits based on their original challenge rating (the murexian squirrel is based on a rat).
 This can serve as an example of how murex corruption affects a stat block.
 Note that the addition of Poison immunity, contact Poison effects, and increased damage on attacks can affect the challenge rating; an effort has been made to recalculate challenge ratings accordingly, and some attributes have been adjusted to better match the new challenge rating.

 ### [Murexian Squirrel](https://github.com/mpanighetti/dnd5e-monsters/blob/main/monstrosities/murexian-squirrel.md)